Alcohol is a popular substance used and abused by many people around the world. Many people ask the question, is alcohol addiction a real thing?

 The Causes of Alcohol Addictions

 Most addictive substances affect the reward and pleasure center of a person’s brain.
-These substances include alcohol and a number of other drugs.
+These substances include alcohol and several other drugs.
 Alcohol can manipulate our systems, prompting us to repeat certain behaviors over and over.

 This is especially true for behaviors we enjoy.
 When people are addicted to alcohol, their brain functions change, causing them to desire alcohol.